karttur/basin_extract_docs/_posts/2020/2020-10-17-basin-delineate-pydev-git-clone.markdown

 2. Clone from inside <span class='app'>Eclipse</span>
 3. Clone using git command line and then import separately into <span class='app'>Eclipse</span>

-If you do not intend to use <span class='app'>Eclipse</span> you can use the third laternative, but you can also just download the package directly from [GitHub](https://github.com/karttur/basin_extract/).
+If you do not intend to use <span class='app'>Eclipse</span> use the third alternative.

 #### Eclipse startup clone

 ![new-workspace-folder](../../images/eclispe_create_new_folder_in_workspace.png){: .pull-right}
 This is probably the easiest way to get the whole project setup in <span class='app'>Eclipse</span>.
 Start <span class='app'>Eclipse</span> and when the IDE launcher page open, create a new folder in your workspace directory.
-When the welcome pages opens, select the alternative _Checkout projects from Git_.
+When the welcome pages opens, select the alternative _Checkout projects from Git_ (illustrated below).

 <figure>
 <img src="../../images/eclipse_welcome_select_git.png">